 Fall Line (white line) separates the Coastal Plain from the Piedmont

-Source: USGS - A Tapestry of Time and Terrain
+Source: US Geological Survey (USGS), A Tapestry of Time and Terrain

 After Africa and North America collided and pushed up the Appalachian Mountains, the combined continents then split apart.
 The crack where they split filled with salty seawater and formed the Atlantic Ocean.
 When the Atlantic Ocean formed initially, the Virginia shoreline was at the eastern edge of the Piedmont (now roughly the route of I-95).